 It’s time for us—those who believe Oregon can be a better place to live and work for everyone—to make our voices heard in Salem and fight for the future we deserve.

-Kayse Jama, 46, is the co-founder and Executive Director of Unite Oregon.
+Kayse Jama, 47, currently serves as the Senator for District 24.
+He was previously the co-founder and Executive Director of Unite Oregon.
 From 2005 to 2007, he trained immigrant and refugee leaders in Oregon, Washington, Nevada, Utah and Idaho with Western States Center under a prestigious New Voices Fellowship.
 Kayse has been awarded the 2007 Skidmore Prize for outstanding young nonprofit professionals; the 2008 Oregon Immigrant Achievement Award from the Oregon Chapter of the American Immigration Lawyers Association; the 2009 Lowenstein Trust Award, which is presented yearly to “that person who demonstrated the greatest contribution to assisting the poor and underprivileged in Portland”; the 2012 Portland Peace Prize; the 2016 Rankin Award in recognition of "lifelong activism and extraordinary service"; and the Northwest Workers’ Justice Project’s 2017 Tribune of Worker Justice Award, celebrating his dedication to uplifting the lives of Oregon immigrant and low-wage workers.
 He lives with his wife, David Douglas School Board member Stephanie D. Stephens, and their twins, Sahan and Saharla, in the Hazelwood neighborhood of East Portland.